fchollet/keras-blog/content/running-jupyter-on-aws.md

 sudo pip3 install keras --upgrade
 ```

-You should also delete the existing Keras config file (left by the Amazon fork), which would cause bugs and prevent you from using Keras normally:
+Importantly, you should also delete the existing Keras config file (left by the Amazon fork), which would cause bugs and prevent you from using Keras normally:

 ```
 rm ~/.keras/keras.json